hitarths/polysynth/README.md

 2. `--apply-handelman`: Set it to `0` to disable applying handelman theorem to generate QP, otherwise `1` (default is `1`)
 3. `--only-smtlib-files`: Set it to `1` to only generate `smtlib2` files that can be passed to other solvers.
 The default value is `0` and the `z3` solver will be automatically be used to solve the QP and synthesize the program.
 4. `--h-degree`: The `h` degree is used during application of Handelman theorem and Putinar's Stallensatze.
 The default value is `2`.
 Please refer to the paper for more details.

+## Installing Rosette/Racket and Sketch

+First install the Racket with following commands:
+	`sudo add-apt-repository ppa:plt/racket`
+	`sudo apt update`
+	`sudo apt-get install racket`

+Now, install Rosette:
+	`raco pkg install rosette`

+Now, you should be able to run racket with command `racket`.

+For Sketch, we have already provided the application.
+But, you still have to install Java environment using the following command:

+	`sudo apt-get install default-jre -y`

+## How to run Rosette and Sketch on the benchmarks?

+We have provided the shell script to run Rosette/Sketch on single example as well as on all the supported benchmarks.

+1. To run a single benchmark on Rosette:
+	`sh run_rosette_one_example.sh`

+2. To run a single benchmark on Sketch:
+	`sh run_sketch_one_example.sh`

+3. To run a single benchmark on Rosette:
+	`sh run_rosette_all_benchmarks.sh`

+4. To run a all supported benchmark on Sketch:
+	`sh run_sketch_all_benchmarks.sh`

+You can open these shell file to check the full commands.